 TK : If we think of design not only as a beautiful form, but also as creating a form that aims at solutions to various issues, there are many things that design can do to make a better society.
 In today's society, the issues of global environmental destruction and global warming have become very important, and various designers are already working on designs that provide solutions to these issues.
 Designs that use sustainable materials, new tools to protect the global environment, graphic designs that educate people about sustainable culture, designs that utilize discarded items, and designs that do not generate waste, are all new ideas that have not been seen in human-being's history.
 I think the various sustainable designs never seen in the past history is proof of the ongoing progress that design can make for a better society.

-TK : I believe that society is now facing a situation that has never existed in the past history of human being.
+TK : I believe that society had faced a situation that had never existed in the past history of human being.
 It is a situation in which it has become clear that nature, or natural resources, the natural environment, and the natural circulation system, which we thought provided infinite benefits, are finite.
 In such a situation, society, which has been dominated by the values of "convenience" and "efficiency" for human beings, is about to change to the next set of values.
 These values are still unknown, but I think it is important for designers to find them.
 What I would excite to design with particular emphasis is how to find them and give form to the new values.